-- Confidentiality must not be confused with secrecy - Informed consent should be obtained but, if this is not possible and other adults are at risk of abuse or neglect, it may be necessary to override the requirement; and

-- It is inappropriate for agencies to give assurances of absolute confidentiality in cases where there are concerns about abuse, particularly in those situations when other adults may be at risk - Where an adult has refused to consent to information being disclosed for these purposes, then practitioners must consider whether there is an overriding public interest that would justify information sharing and wherever possible the Caldicott Guardian should be involved - Decisions about who needs to know and what needs to be known should be taken on a case by case basis, within agency policies and the constraints of the legal framework - Principles of confidentiality designed to safeguard and promote the interests of an adult should not be confused with those designed to protect the management interests of an organisation.
+- Confidentiality must not be confused with secrecy - ❖ Informed consent should be obtained but, if this is not possible and other adults are at risk of abuse of neglect, it may be necessary to override the requirement.
+Consent should not be viewed as a barrier by agencies in an attempt to work with the adult at risk and/or to attempt to minimise risk.
+Practitioners should demonstrate defensible decision making with clear rationale provided on whether action was required to be taken or not; and - It is inappropriate for agencies to give assurances of absolute confidentiality in cases where there are concerns about abuse, particularly in those situations when other adults may be at risk - Where an adult has refused to consent to information being disclosed for these purposes, then practitioners must consider whether there is an overriding public interest that would justify information sharing and wherever possible the Caldicott Guardian should be involved - Decisions about who needs to know and what needs to be known should be taken on a case by case basis, within agency policies and the constraints of the legal framework - Principles of confidentiality designed to safeguard and promote the interests of an adult should not be confused with those designed to protect the management interests of an organisation.
 These have a legitimate role but must never be allowed to conflict with the welfare of an adult.
 If it appears to an employee or person in a similar role that such confidentiality rules may be operating against the interests of the adult, then a duty arises to make full disclosure in the public interest

-The decisions about what information is shared and with who will be taken on a case by case basis.
+The decisions about what information is shared and with whom will be taken on a case by case basis.
 Whether information is shared and with or without the adult at risk's consent.
 The information shared should be: